cujomalainey/antplus-arduino/README.md

 ## Questions/Feedback

-Questions about this project should be posted to http://groups.google.com/group/antplus-api?pli=1 Be sure to provide as much detail as possible (e.g. what radios, firmware versions, configuration and code).
+Questions about this project should be posted to Github Discussion.
+Be sure to provide as much detail as possible (e.g. what radios, firmware versions, configuration and code).

 ## Consulting/Commercial Licenses
 At the current time there is zero support for commercial usage.
 Contact me via email if you are looking to use this code commercially.